-Inside the Sadness Plaguing K-Pop
+Inside the Harsh Reality Plaguing K-Pop

 In a sign that Jonghyun's death could help bring about positive change in the way mental health and depression are publicly discussed, the circumstances of his death continue to be a topic of conversation—one that Seo Minwoo's passing, no matter what the cause, only brings to mind all over again.

-Just today a fan tweeted, "Nine said on the last interview Jonghyun once told her that she brings comfort to him.
+Also in March 2018, after Minwoo died, a fan tweeted, "Nine said on the last interview Jonghyun once told her that she brings comfort to him.
 She noticed his condition got worse after blue night and when he gave her the letter she told his family right away, tried to save him, to prevent the worst from happening...

 "I really believe everyone around him knew about his condition and tried their best to help him. that's why it hurts so much, that even though he got help he still wanted to leave."

-In an interview with Billboard last month, members of BTS said that they wanted to keep the discussion about mental health going.
+In an interview with Billboard in February 2018, members of BTS said that they wanted to keep the discussion about mental health going.

 "I really want to say that everyone in the world is lonely and everyone is sad," Suga, 25, said, "and if we know that everyone is suffering and lonely, I hope we can create an environment where we can ask for help, and say things are hard when they're hard, and say that we miss someone when we miss them."